LibraryOfCongress/bagit-python/README.md

     % cd bagit
     % python test.py

-If you'd like to see how increasingl parallelization of bag creation on your system effects the time to create a bag try using the included bench
+If you'd like to see how increasing parallelization of bag creation on your system effects the time to create a bag try using the included bench
 utility: